dhellmann/pymotw-3/source/codecs/index.rst

 described by the encoding.
 These examples will use an "invertcaps" encoding which converts uppercase letters to lowercase, and lowercase letters to uppercase.
-Here is a simple definition of an encoding function that performs this transformation on an input string:
+Here is a simple definition of an encoding function that performs this transformation on an input string.

 .. literalinclude:: codecs_invertcaps.py
    :caption:
    :start-after: #end_pymotw_header

-In this case, the encoder and decoder are the same function (as with ``ROT-13``).
+In this case, the encoder and decoder are the same function (as is also the case with ``ROT-13``).

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'codecs_invertcaps.py'))